BlueBrain/Fivox/doc/feature/genericEventLoading.md

     "fivox:///absolute/path/to/events/file?resolution=1&functor=lfp"

 The path to the input file is optional, behaving like the original TestLoader and creating the initial 7 events if it is omitted.
+Please note that, when using the GenericLoader, the events file path replaces the BlueConfig path (used in most of the scientific use cases).

 For simplicity, and for now, only the GenericLoader can read events from file.
 But any EventSource can write this type of files, dumping their contents (all the events and their corrresponding values that it contains at the moment).
-For that, a new method will be added:
+For that, a new method will be implemented in the base class:

     bool EventSource::write( const std::string& filename, bool binary = true );